by Terry Heick

-You don’t have to use project-based learning, mobile learning, standards-based assessment, or challenge-based learning to achieve great results, nor do you absolutely have to ditch lecture, adhere to backwards-design principals, or have research to support every single decision you make.
+You don’t have to use project-based learning, mobile learning, standards-based assessment, or challenge-based learning to achieve great results, nor do you absolutely have to ditch lecture, adhere to backward-design principles, or have research to support every single decision you make.

 And this isn’t an argument for resisting change (a death knell for great teaching) or even keeping it simple, either.
 As long as you get results–no matter how you choose to measure them–and your colleagues support you, you’re golden.

-If nothing else, every classroom should be an highly curious, question-based, connected and joyful petri dish of learning experimentation, adaptation, and change.
+If nothing else, every classroom should be a highly curious, question-based, connected, and joyful petri dish of learning experimentation, adaptation, and change.
 In many ways, technology has made this possible, but more critical in this reality are the creative minds and collective wills of the teachers–as change agents–in every classroom across the planet, making ripples that will hopefully last a lifetime.

-Achieving this doesn’t require for you to be any one thing other than acutely attentive to possibility.
+Achieving this doesn’t require you to be any one thing other than acutely attentive to possibility.

 Image attribution flickr user danzen; The Only Thing You Need To Be A 21st Century Teacher